ramistry/cse15l-lab-reports/Lab_report_1.md

 3) ```cd``` stands for change directory
    * This changes the current working directory.
-   * Typing the command ls right after changing the directory will list all the files in the new current working directory.
+   * I learned that typing the command ls right after changing the directory will list all the files in the new current working directory.
    * You may notice that running the ```ls``` command produces different results this time.
    * It is because each working directory will have different files.
    * This is what you should observe if you open a folder on your desktop in VS code(your files will be different): ![Image](ls_cd_.png)